Olivertrain1221/rocky-racers/README.md

 # Notable Bugs
 No bugs of note were discovered during the development or testing of the site.
 However frustration with the different requirements from different browsers was experienced.
 Multiple small visual errors were encountered during testing across different devices, browsers or browser versions which needed additional CSS style rules to overcome.
 For example, older versions of iOS safari required button minimum dimensions to be added in order to display the buttons correctly.
 Deployment
-•	The site was deployed to GitHub pages.
-The steps to deploy are as follows: o	In the GitHub repository, navigate to the settings tab o	Select the pages link from the setting menu on the left hand side o	Under the GitHub Pages from the source section drop-down menu, select the master branch o	One the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+    *	The site was deployed to GitHub pages.
+The steps to deploy are as follows:
+    * In the GitHub repository, navigate to the settings tab *Select the pages link from the setting menu on the left hand side
+    * Under the GitHub Pages from the source section drop-down menu, select the master branch
+    * One the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
 The live link can be found here - UFO Duel Live Site Credits
 Media